amd-rezaei/TweetSentimentAnalzyer/README.md

-# Tweet Sentiment Extraction Service
+# Tweet Sentiment Analyzer Service

 A FastAPI-based web service that deploys a pre-trained sentiment extraction model from the Kaggle "Tweet Sentiment Extraction" competition.
 This service offers two deployment options:
 - **Encapsulated FastAPI**: Deploys the model directly within a FastAPI application.